MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

   - N.B. common mistakes with exchange arguments:
       - Wrong: start with algorithm's schedule A and argue it cannot be improved by swapping two jobs
       - Correct: Start with an arbitrary schedule O (which can be optimal) and argue that O can be converted into a schedule that is essentially the same as A without increasing lateness
       - Wrong: Swap two jobs that are not neighboring in $O$.
-Pitfall is that the completion time of all intervining jobs then changes
+Pitfall is that the completion time of all intervening jobs then changes
-      - Corrext: Show that an inversion exists between two neighboring jobs and swap them
+      - Correct: Show that an inversion exists between two neighboring jobs and swap them
 - Claim 5: The greedy algorithm produces an optimal schedule, follows from 1, 2, 4

 ## Summary